ZerdBG3/RAW/Installing.md

 * Next, on the `<node id="Mods">`, there will also be a commented block.
 Uncomment it and replace the attributes `Folder`, `Name`, `UUID` and `Version` with the ones available from the other mod
 * The `ModOrder` is of your choosing.
 As a rule of thumb, place the mods you want to have priority on the bottom of the mod order.
 To change the load order, you need to swap the entire `<node id="Module"> ... </node>` at the top with each other
 * More mods can be added by including new nodes inside `<node id="ModOrder">` and `<node id="Mods">`

-# Optional files
-* If you want to use one of the optional files on this mod, install it as you did with the main mod
-* There is no requirement on the order the mods must be loaded